 The rotary knob at the center of the control panel controls the temperature of the interior air.
 You can choose your degree of comfort by rotating the knob.
-The coldest temperature setting is to the extreme left (blue region) and the warmest setting is to the extreme of the rotation right (red region) of the rotation.
+The coldest temperature setting is to the extreme left (blue region) and the warmest setting is to the extreme right (red region) of the rotation.